nickda/copy_ai_prompt_mux/README.md

 python3 prompt_mux.py
 ```

 The script will send a request to the Copy.ai API and print the status of the request.
-When the status changes to 'COMPLETE', it will print the output to you CLI, Markdown file and a PDF file.
+When the status changes to 'COMPLETE', it will print the output to your shell, a Markdown file and a PDF file.